writethedocs/www/docs/conf/portland/2024/news/call-for-projects-writing-day.rst

 If you’re excited about Writing Day and want to lead a project but not sure where to begin, we have `tips and tricks for project leaders <https://www.writethedocs.org/conf/portland/{{year}}/writing-day/#lead-a-project>`_ to help maximize your experience.

-If you need additional information to advocate for Writing Day in your community, or help persuading your corporate benefactors on the benefits of attending Writing Day, see the `Convince Your Community - Bring Your Project to Writing Day <https://www.writethedocs.org/conf/portland/{{year}}/writing-day-convince-community>`_ resource.
+If you need additional information to advocate for Writing Day in your community, or help persuading your corporate benefactors on the benefits of attending Writing Day, see the `Convince Your Community <https://www.writethedocs.org/conf/portland/{{year}}/convince-day-manager/#convince-your-community>`_ resource.